just4once/leetcode/leetcode/binary-search/719-find-k-th-smallest-pair-distance.md

    4. Time complexity O\(nlogn + kLogn\)
    5. Space complexity O\(n\)
 3. Binary Search
-   1. Since all numbers are non-negative, the kth distance must be in between \[0, max - min\]
+   1. Since all numbers are non-negative, the kth distance must be in between \[0, max - min\], lo and hi respectively
-   2. We perform binary search on this range until find a distance that has at least k pairs
+   2. We perform binary search on this range until lo and hi merge, and we narrow our search using a separate function count\(mi\), where count\(mi\) return numbers of distances smaller than or equal to mi
+   3. If count\(mi\) is smaller than k, we have to set lo = mi + 1
+   4. Else hi = mi

 ### Solution